 - Do you accept submissions?
 Heck yes!
 Don’t be scared.
 Send ’em my way.
 E-mail me here.

-There are a few contributors here at Mod Podge Rocks that help me “make the magic happen.”
+There are a few contributors that have written at Mod Podge Rocks over the years that have that helped me “make the magic happen.”
 Here they are!

 David of Cheltenham Road – An escapee from Corporate Life, David now spend all his time happily sawing, painting, gluing and, of course, Mod Podging away.
 If it’s got a vintage vibe or a cool graphic he’s all over it from furniture to coasters to, well, pretty much anything that pops into his head.

-Shannon of Madigan Made - You might call Shannon the Clark Kent of craft blogging.
+Shannon of Rosyscription – You might call Shannon the Clark Kent of craft blogging.
 By day, she is a pharmacist and by night she shares simple ideas for crafts, décor and much more with her readers.
 She also craves chocolate, loves a thrifty find and tries (often unsuccessfully) to avoid glue gun burns.
-You can find Shannon on her blog, Madigan Made, and you can find all of her projects here.
+You can find Shannon on her blog, Rosyscription, and you can find all of her projects here.

 Heidi of Hands Occupied – Heidi Gustad is a Chicago-based crafter and librarian who loves dogs, the color red, vintage style and learning new things.
 She can be found writing about crafts at her blog, Hands Occupied, as well as a bunch of of places around the crafty interweb.
 Heidi loves sharing projects, instructions and inspiration for adding a little DIY to your life.
 You can see all of her projects here.

 Linda of burlap + blue – Linda is a DIYing, photo-taking,coffee-drinking stay-at-home-mom who loves iced coffees, flip flops, and spray painting anything she can get her hands on.
 You can find her sharing tutorials and inspiration over at www.burlapandblue.com.
 Visit her posts here.